 The unseen and vital basis of your new garden room.
 We will recommend the optimum kind of foundation system to match your requirements.
 We will also take into account the ground conditions on site and the surroundings (such as trees and other buildings).
 The most commonly used systems are:

-This requires the greatest amount of preparation time as there would be considerable excavation and backfilling with hardcore, insulation and steel reinforcement if required.
+Depending on ground conditions, we may use a concrete slab or pads, this requires the greatest amount of preparation time as there would be considerable excavation and backfilling with hardcore, insulation and steel reinforcement if required.
 It can be used when ground conditions are particularly poor or to maximise ceiling height when roof height is limited, or for buildings where there will be heavy stresses and loadings upon the floor.

-These are SIP panels with strengthening steel beams if required.
 Flat roofs are usually covered with a single piece of EPDM, a thick rubber sheet made by Firestone.
 The system is permanent and of excellent quality.
 Pitched roofs can also use this material or a more traditional tiled or slate roof.

 Windows and Doors

 French casement, bi-fold, sliding glazed curtain walls are all excellent choices.
 As systems improve, we can offer less frame and more glass coupled with easier opening and improved security.
 Powder coated aluminium offers an increased range of colours.
 Large sections of walls can be replaced by glass panels to create beautiful designs.